numeta22/Bank-Statement-Parser/README.md

 # Bank-Statement-Parser
-Intuitive workflow for loading, iterating, and modeling of IBM's AML (anti money laundering) dataset.
-Transaction classification , anomaly detection, and financial performance are all areas of interest.
+Robust workflow for loading, iterating, and modeling of IBM's AML (anti money laundering) dataset.
+Transaction classification, anomaly detection, and financial optimization are all areas of interest.

 ```python
 import kagglehub